Skip to Main Content

 What happens when your 0% intro APR period ends?

-Be sure you know exactly when your promotional APR runs out and the standard variable APR you’ll pay after it so you can avoid having a large balance on a credit card that’s about to start charging interest.
+It’s crucial to calculate how much of your balance you can pay off before the intro APR period ends, so be sure you know your promotional APR ending date and the standard variable APR you’ll pay after, so you can avoid having a large balance on a credit card that’s about to start charging interest.

 What’s your new APR when your intro period ends?

 After your introductory interest rate ends, your APR reverts to a standard variable APR rate determined by your lender.
-You can find your credit card’s standard interest rate by reviewing your credit card statement.
+You can find your credit card’s standard interest rate, as well as your intro APR length, by reviewing your credit card statement.

 If you’re having trouble finding the end date for your intro APR on your credit card statement, check your online account or mobile app for information.
-If you’re unsure, call the number on the back of your credit card and ask a customer service representative to check your account and confirm the promotional period expiration date.
+You can also call the number on the back of your credit card and ask a customer service representative to check your account and confirm the promotional period expiration date.

 In some cases, missing a credit card payment or making a late payment can cause your 0 percent intro APR period to end early.
 Some credit card issuers revoke the promotional interest rate as a penalty for late or missed payments, so read your credit card’s fine print and find out whether a late payment could cost you your introductory interest rate.

-The difference between 0% APR on purchases vs. balance transfers
+Know the definitions: 0% intro APR offers vs. balance transfers

 If your credit card offers a 0 percent intro APR on purchases only, any balance transfers you initiate on the card will accrue interest.
 Likewise, if your credit card offers a 0 percent intro APR on balance transfers only, any purchases you make on the card will accrue interest.
 Luckily, many of the best cards with 0 percent APR periods offer an intro APR on both purchases and balance transfers.

-That said, it’s usually best to stick to one or the other.
+It’s usually best to stick to one type of offer or the other.
 If your focus is to pay down debt, avoid charging new purchases on your card, as you may end up simply replacing your old debt with new debt.
 On the other hand, a 0 percent APR on purchases is great for paying off a large purchase over time, but loading up the same card with a transferred balance could limit your spending power and drive up your credit utilization, which can be bad for your credit score.

 Intro APR on both purchases and balance transfers